WCF Promotes Pathways to Success for Westminster Students

 Nature Playground at Westminster Station Park

-Approximately two years ago, the Foundation decided to take action and help raise funds for the new nature playground after the Board of Directors were made aware of a startling new trend among youth in the United States: that the average American child spends more than 7 hours a day in front of a screen.
+In December of 2018, the Foundation decided to take action and help raise funds for the new nature playground after the Board of Directors were made aware of a startling new trend among youth in the United States: that the average American child spends more than 7 hours a day in front of a screen.
 Screen time can negatively impact kids’ cognitive development, but nature playgrounds can help combat that and have been proven to positively impact gross motor function, fine motor skills, imagination, and social skills, all at the same time.

 The nature playground is slated to be completed in early fall 2019 and is part of a multi-million dollar investment in the area surrounding Westminster Station Park, the location of the B-Line train to Union Station.